pnp/blog/content/post/spfx-toolkit-vscode-chat-pre-release/index.md

 ![using pnpjs](images/spfx-example3.png)

-It's still in its early beta days and there are many things that might go wrong but we are already exited for this new oportunity and can't wait to see what you will be able to build with it🤩.
+It's still in its early beta days and there are many things that might go wrong but we are already excited for this new opportunity and can't wait to see what you will be able to build with it🤩.
 Happy Coding!

 ## 🧪 It's triple BETA so how may I get it